RonghaiHe/nlink_parser/README.en.md

 Update after fork：

 As part of the [repository](https://github.com/dc-cl/robust_cl_real_world_client), we use 3 modules to obtain groundtruth and relative distances.
+TODO:

+- [ ] Judge the module corresponding to which port automatically
 ---
 [简体中文](./README.md)  | English